Spark Shell is an interactive shell through which we can access Spark’s API. Spark provides the shell in two programming languages : Scala and Python.

 The counts could be saved to local file.

-We have successfully counted unique words in a file with the help of Scala Spark Shell.
+We have successfully counted unique words in a file with Word Count example run on Scala Spark Shell.

-You may use Spark Context Web UI to check the details of the Job (Word Count) we have just done.
+You may use Spark Context Web UI to check the details of the Job (Word Count) that we have just run.

 Navigate through other tabs to get an idea of Spark Web UI and the details about the Word Count Job.